 Agile Business Analysis: Getting and Writing Lean Requirements

-Duration: 4.5 hours lecture plus 19 exercises
+Duration: 5 hours lectures and ChatGPT demos plus 19 exercises

 Format: Online course